 Furlan completed her residency in physiatry at the University of São Paulo in Brazil and obtained a PhD in clinical epidemiology from the University of Toronto.
 She completed a two-year clinical fellowship in physiatry at the Toronto Rehabilitation Institute.
 Furlan received the Canadian Pain Society’s Excellence in Pain Mentorship Award in 2021 and the Pain Excellence Award from the Pain Society of Alberta in 2020.

-Anil Adisesh, MB ChB, MSc, MD, FRCP, FFOM, FRCPC, Canadian Health Solutions
+Anil Adisesh, MB ChB, MSc, MD, FRCP, FFOM, FRCPC, Dalhousie University

-Dr. Anil Adisesh is the Chief Medical Officer of Canadian Health Solutions.
-He received his medical degrees at the University of Liverpool, UK.
+Dr. Anil Adisesh received his medical degrees at the University of Liverpool, UK.
 He is UK trained in general medicine, with UK accreditation in family medicine and UK specialty accreditation in occupational medicine.

 Adisesh worked as Deputy Chief Medical Officer at the UK Health and Safety Executive national laboratory, Buxton.
 He was subsequently appointed the inaugural JD Irving Limited, Research Chair in Occupational Medicine at Dalhousie University, and was later Associate Professor and Division Director of Occupational Medicine in the Department of Medicine at the University of Toronto.
 He was also Head of the Division of Occupational Medicine at St. Michael’s Hospital Toronto.